korayozkal/comicbook_library/spec.md

  X-BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)

-I used error messages in my controller actions and view forms to inform the validation criteria must be met to complete the action.
+I used error messages in my controller actions and view forms to inform user that the validation criteria must be met to complete the action.

 For example:
 If username or password is an empty string